University Mental Health Day

 How to get involved

-Email Paula Convery or phone 02 4921 7762 to register your event and add your contact details to the distribution list of participating universities.
-You will then receive digital and printable resources to support the participation in University Mental Health Day 2018.
+Please contact Paula Convery by email or phone 02 4921 7762 to register your event and add your contact details to the distribution list of participating universities.
+You will then receive digital and printable resources to support your university's participation in University Mental Health Day 2019.

-Please see the UK charity, Student Minds to find some ideas for activities to involve your university commUNIty.
+Please see the UK charity, Student Minds for some ideas for how your university community can USE YOUR VOICE!

 Why have a University Mental Health Day?